Frequently Asked Questions

 Yes.
-We accept BCBS PPO, Cigna, Cigna Heathspring, Aetna PPO, Traditional Medicare and others.
-Clients must pay for out-of-network services up-front, in cash, check, or credit card (i.e., Mastercard, Visa, or Discover).
+We accept BCBS PPO, Cigna PPO, Cigna Heathspring, Aetna PPO, Traditional Medicare, Tricare, Magellan, United Healthcare PPO, Ambetter and others.
+Clients must pay for out-of-network services up-front, in cash, check, or credit card (i.e., Mastercard or Visa).
 Clients seen on an out-of-network basis will be given a receipt to file with their insurer.

 2. I cannot afford the standard charge, can you do something for me?

 Yes.
 First of all, credit cards are accepted which allows clients to personally finance their own services.
 If you find that you still cannot afford standard fees, please mention this to us.
 We may be able to assist you in some other way or refer you to a public or sliding-scale clinic.